thunkable/docs-thunkable-com/ios/faqs.md

 #### How much does it cost to use Thunkable for iOS? {#any-special-requirements-to-be-an-ios-developer-can-you-make-it-easier-for-new-developers}

-Thunkable is completely free to use but it may not last forever -- get your app started today!
+Thunkable is free to use but we may charge for some additional features in the future.

 ---